1921023/online-radio-station/setup onine radio.md.md

 15. Radio Dj
 ```
 ***
-Streaming for online radio we can install pyradio software on server:
+Streaming for online radio we can install pyradio software on server and it works :
 ```
 $ snap install pyradio
 $ pyradio --play